-You can also use the exact numbers as you saw in the description of Acquisition and Activation in the 2nd point.
+You can also use the exact numbers as you saw in the description of Acquisition and Activation in the 2nd step.

-- AARRR funnel is great for analyzing users’ behavior and knowing where you must focus your efforts.
+- AARRR funnel is for analyzing users’ behavior and goal setting.

-- You should add AARRR metrics to your prioritization criteria to make sure you remain focused.
+- Use AARRR as prioritization criteria to make sure you remain focused.

-- Use criteria weights to zoom in and out.
+- Use criteria weights to control your focus.